 The Penn State Rome program is a required one-semester study abroad experience in Rome, Italy for Penn State students enrolled in the Bachelor of Architecture or Bachelor of Science in Architecture.
 It is administered by the Office of Global Programs and the Pantheon Institute, with studios and classrooms located in the historic Palazzo Doria Pamphili, overlooking the Piazza del Collegio Romano, and Piazza della Rotonda, with a view to the ancient Pantheon.
 These historic sites are located in the heart of the “centro storico” (historic center) of Rome, and not far from the ancient Roman Forum, the Trevi Fountain, and the Vatican.

 Although Penn State’s architecture department has had a program in Rome since 1992, the collaborative partnership with the Pantheon Institute began in 2011.
-The Program Director of the Pantheon Institute, Romolo Martemucci, is a professor emeritus of the department of architecture at Penn State and former department head.
+The program director of the Pantheon Institute, Romolo Martemucci, is a professor emeritus of the Department of Architecture at Penn State and a former department head.

 The Pantheon Institute is committed to: